McDonald's

 When India Went Piri Piri

-One first noticed McDonald’s Piri Piri fries when fellow customers at a restaurant walked around shaking paper bags, way back in 2013.
+One first noticed Piri Piri fries McDonald’s introduced when fellow customers at a restaurant walked around shaking paper bags, way back in 2013.
 You wondered what they were up to when you saw them wolfing down French fries out of the paper bag a while later.
-Then, when you discovered that they were enjoying fries flavoured by a sachet of piri piri spice powder – shaken but not stirred – you knew you just had to taste it yourself!
+Then, when you discovered that they were enjoying fries flavored by a sachet of piri piri mix McDonald’s had newly got – and it was being shaken, not stirred – you knew you just had to taste it yourself!

-So, what makes the country go ga-ga over piri-piri?
+So, what makes the country go ga-ga over McDonald’s piri piri spice mix?
 Our guess is that French fries were always hard to resist, and with a topping of an exotic spice mix, the irresistible became unsharable.

 Piri piri is a tweak of the word peri peri, of African Swahili origin.
+Here’s a little more about piri piri mix McDonald’s has in store.
 It’s a mix of many exotic spices, much like the Indian spice cabinet.
 It’s a blend of ground spices like salt, chilli, black pepper, garlic, tamarind, onion, sugar, citric acid and herbs.

-What makes the spice even more enticing is that it is almost coarsely grounded and therefore coats the fries better than a finely ground spice would, giving it that authentic traditional flavor that Indians are used to and love.
+What makes the McDonald’s piri piri spice mix even more enticing is that it is almost coarsely grounded and therefore coats the fries better than a finely ground spice would.
+This gives Piri Piri Fries McDonald’s has the authentic traditional flavor that Indians are used to and love.

 So, what are you waiting for?